OmriLeviGit/Auto-List-Management-Obsidian/README.md

 ## Limitations

--   **Undo behavior**: Updates are treated as separate actions in the editor's history, as I couldn't find a reliable way to fully control the edit history.
+-   **Undo behavior**: Updates are treated as a separate action in the editor's history, as I couldn't find a reliable way to fully control the edit history.

 -   **Modifier keys**: To avoid conflicts with keyboard shortcuts, the _live update_ feature is temporarily disabled when modifier Keys (`Ctrl`, `Command` on Mac, or `Alt/Option`) held down during editing.